In-Person Competition FAQ

 How are the winning projects determined?

-Teams of two judges will interview each participant for no more than 15 minutes and see the project.
-If a project (video, slideshow, presentation, etc.) is longer than about five minutes, the judges will view just a portion of the project.
-The judges use a rubric guide and suggested questions to evaluate each project.
+Teams of judges will watch student submitted videos of no longer than 15 minutes.
+The judges use a rubric guide to evaluate each project.
 After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded medals.
 All decisions of the judges are final, and the Tech Competition staff does not change judging results.

 I notice on the schedule that I'm the only student in a specific grade grouping of a category.
 Do I automatically win first place and go to the state competition?

 Can I see the judge's materials after judging is over?

 Judge's materials are not shared.
 Judges turn them over to Competition officials until after the Competition closes at which time they are destroyed.
 All decisions of the judges are final and Competition officials do not change any judge's results.
-Tech Competition planners appreciate the dedication of the judges who give up a Saturday to help make the Competition a reality and we stand by the decisions of the judges.
+Tech Competition planners appreciate the dedication of the judges who give up a lot of time to help make the Competition a reality and we stand by the decisions of the judges.

 Why can't you post some samples of previous projects so that we can see an example of a project?